How to Join.

 Socials and Fundraisers

-Every so often, Wett Ones organise a diverse range of social events such as kayaking on the harbour, Hunter Valley wine tours, seeing a play or other production, gatherings at various member's homes.
+Every so often, Wett Ones organise a diverse range of social events.
 We also organise fundraisers at various times of the year.
 All Wett Ones and their friends are welcome at club events.
 Further details will be provided as events are organised and be sure to check the calendar!

 So Many Questions!